dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 ### 9.2.2 Which type of image to run

-Select “App Connect Enterprise only” – the other options are if you want to connect to IBM MQ – in this case, we don’t need that as we are not connecting to MQ in this exercise.
+Select “App Connect Enterprise only” – the other options are if you want to connect to IBM MQ – in this case, we don’t need that as we are not connecting to MQ in this tutorial.

 ### 9.2.3 IBM App Connect Designer flows